Euclid. Populating a dark universe with galaxies using SciPIC: SciPICal

 \subsection{Calibration process}

-In order to perform the calibration we use as constraints the observed clustering, $w^\mathrm{obs}_\mathrm{p}$, provided by \citet{Zehavi2011} obtained using the Seventh Data Release \citep[DR7;][]{Abazajian2009} of the Sloan Digital Sky Survey \citep[SDSS;][]{York2000}.
-We use the 2-point projected correlation functions from \citet{Zehavi2011}, computed in luminosity bins, using the total sample of galaxies and divided by colour, red and blue.
-We discard for the calibration the measurements for the highest luminosity bin, $-23 < M^{0.1}_r - 5 \logten (h) < -22$, given the lack of statistics for this particular subset.
-Red and blue galaxy subsamples are defined using a magnitude-dependent colour cut as the one adopted in \citet{Zehavi2011},
+To perform the calibration, we used as constraints the observed clustering, $w^\mathrm{obs}_\mathrm{p}$, provided by \citet{Zehavi2011} obtained using the Seventh Data Release \citep[DR7;][]{Abazajian2009} of the Sloan Digital Sky Survey \citep[SDSS;][]{York2000}.
+We used the two-point projected correlation functions from \citet{Zehavi2011}, computed in luminosity bins, using the total sample of galaxies and divided by colour, red and blue.
+For the calibration we discarded the measurements for the highest luminosity bin, $-23 < M^{0.1}_r - 5 \logten (h) < -22$, given the lack of statistics for this particular subset.
+The red and blue galaxy subsamples were defined using a magnitude-dependent colour cut as the one adopted in \citet{Zehavi2011},

-Then, red galaxies are those that have $(g01-r01)_\mathrm{HOD} > 0.21 - 0.03 \, M^{0.1}_r - 5 \logten( h)$, while the rest are classified as blue galaxies.
-In total, we consider the observed clustering of total, red, and blue galaxies, each split into four luminosity bins, resulting in 12 galaxy samples used for the calibration.
-We include in the Appendix~\ref{app:2pt} the definitions and strategy adopted to compute the projected 2-point correlation functions for the mock catalogues.
-We use ten logarithmically spaced projected radial bins between $0.1 \, \hMpc$ up to $20 \, \hMpc$ and five linearly spaced bins in $\pi$.
+The red galaxies are those that have $(g01-r01)_\mathrm{HOD} > 0.21 - 0.03 \, M^{0.1}_r - 5 \logten( h)$, while the rest are classified as blue galaxies.
+In total, we considered the observed clustering of total, red, and blue galaxies, each split into four luminosity bins, resulting in 12 galaxy samples for the calibration.
+We include in Appendix~\ref{app:2pt} the definitions and strategy adopted to compute the projected two-point correlation functions for the mock catalogues.
+We used ten logarithmically spaced projected radial bins between $0.1 \, \hMpc$ up to $20 \, \hMpc$ and five linearly spaced bins in $\pi$.

 The calibration process starts with the halo catalogue, and we also provide the Schechter parameters that characterise the HMF to perform the AM (Fig.~\ref{fig:HMF}).
 As described, the set of six parameters to be optimised are $\Theta = \{ \alpha, f, \sigma_L, M_r^\mathrm{red}, M_r^\mathrm{green}, f^\mathrm{cut}_\mathrm{r} \}$.
-For each set of parameters, we generate a mock catalogue and compute the clustering in luminosity and colour bins following the same procedure used for the measurements that serve as constraints.
-In the case of the FS2-Wide light-cone, we further consider an upper redshift limit of $z=0.1$ for the catalogue to be complete in volume.
-Additionally, to increase the statistical significance of the lowest-luminosity bin sample, $-19 < M^{0.1}_r - 5 \logten (h) < -18$, we extend the redshift range from $z=0.026167$ \citep[as used by][]{Zehavi2011} to $z=0.06$.
+For each set of parameters, we generated a mock catalogue and computed the clustering in luminosity and colour bins following the same procedure used for the measurements that serve as constraints.
+In the case of the FS2-Wide light cone, we further considered an upper redshift limit of $z=0.1$ for the catalogue to be complete in volume.
+Additionally, to increase the statistical significance of the lowest-luminosity bin sample, $-19 < M^{0.1}_r - 5 \logten (h) < -18$, we extended the redshift range from $z=0.026167$ \citep[as used by][]{Zehavi2011} to $z=0.06$.